Colorado

 Activity Note

-Getting on/off a motorcoach; driving about 270 miles, approximately 5 hours including stops.
-Hiking up to 2 miles; standing up to an hour at a time.
+Getting on/off a motorcoach; driving about 270 miles, approximately 5 hours riding time including stops.
+Walking up to 2 miles; standing up to an hour at a time.
 Maximum elevation approximately 10,500 feet.

 Breakfast: